Different Types Of Abuse And Their Impact On You

 - Lack of self-esteem

-Many victims of abuse have post-traumatic stress disorder and do not even know it.
+Many victims of domestic violence and abuse have post-traumatic stress disorder and do not even know it.
 The signs of this disorder include:

 - Flashbacks and nightmares